NHSDigital/nhs-notify-supplier-api/specification/api/components/documentation/patchLetter.md

 ## Overview

-Update the status of a single letter by its ID, optionally providing a reason code and text.
+Use this endpoint to update the status of a letter by submitting the new status in the request body, optionally providing a reason code and text.

 When you make a PATCH request with your application, the endpoint will respond with a successful (200) response code, along with the updated patient resource or an unsuccessful (4xx/5xx) response.